-- a) In a retail outlet there are two modes of bill payment - 1) Cash: Calculation includes VAT (10%) Total Amount = Purchase amount + VAT - 2) Credit Card: Calculation includes Processing Charge and VAT Total Amount = Purchase amount + VAT (10%) + Processing Charge (2%).
+- 1) Cash: Calculation includes VAT (10%) Total Amount = Purchase amount + VAT - Credit Card: Calculation includes Processing Charge and VAT Total Amount = Purchase amount + VAT (10%) + Processing Charge (2%).
 The act of bill payment is same but the formula used for calculation of total amount differs as per the mode of payment.
-Can the Payment maker simply call a method and that method dynamically selects the formula for the total amount?
-Demonstrate this Polymorphic behaviour with code. - b) Write a Program to create a class to represent length in feet and inch.
+Can the Payment maker simply call a method and

+- b) Write a Program to create a class to represent length in feet and inch.
 Overload the "+" operator to add the two object of length type. - c) Write a Program to overload comparison operator in python.